dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 will be merged into the ***modifiers*** bitmask.
 You are encouraged to use **ncinput_shift_p** and friends to future-proof your code.

-When support is detected, the Kitty keyboard disambiguation protocol will be requested.
-This eliminates most of the **BUGS** mentioned below.

 # BUGS

+Notcurses attempts to use the XTMODKEYS and Kitty keyboard disambiguation protocols.
+When supported, they eliminate most of these issues.

-The Shift key is not indicated in conjunction with typical Unicode text.
+The Shift key is traditionally not indicated in conjunction with typical Unicode text.
 If e.g. Shift is used to generate a capital letter 'A', ***id*** will equal 'A', and ***shift*** will be **false**.
 Similarly, when Ctrl is pressed along with a letter, the letter will currently always be reported in its uppercase form.
 E.g., if Shift, Ctrl, and 'a' are all pressed, this is indistinguishable from Ctrl and 'A'.

 Ctrl pressed along with 'J' or 'M', whether Shift is pressed or not, currently registers as **NCKEY_ENTER**.
 This will likely change in the